Verifiable Fully Homomorphic Encryption

 Our constructions for vFHE with (client or server) circuit privacy are directly derived from the construction for the core notion but instantiated with a universal function that takes the (private) function as part of the input.

-\begin{construction}[vFHE with Server Circuit Privacy] We instantiate a vFHE scheme with server privacy according to \Cref{def:vfhesp} with $f = F_U$, a universal circuit (for a class of functions $\mathcal{F}$).
-In order to compute $f(x, w)$ for $f \in \mathcal{F}$ we use the server input $w' = w || f$.
+\begin{construction}[vFHE with Client Circuit Privacy] We instantiate a vFHE scheme according to \Cref{def:vfhe} with $f = F_U$, a universal circuit (for a class of functions $\mathcal{F}$).
+In order to compute $f(x)$ for $f \in \mathcal{F}$ we use the input $c'_x = \enc_\anykey(x || f)$. \end{construction}